Michael Liebreich

 Michael Liebreich (born 11 August 1963) is a businessman in the field of clean energy.
 He is the chairman of Liebreich Associates, through which he provides advisory services and speaks on clean energy and transportation, smart infrastructure, technology, climate finance and sustainable development.
 He is also a senior contributor at Bloomberg New Energy Finance, a company he founded in 2004 that was acquired by Bloomberg in 2009.

 In July 2020, he launched his weekly podcast Cleaning Up.
 Guests are leaders in clean energy, mobility, climate finance or sustainable development, and have included Tony Blair and Ban Ki-moon.
 In March 2021, Michael became a co-founding partner of EcoPragma Capital.
 EcoPragma is a Growth Equity investor, investing in companies on the cusp of strong commercial growth and contributing to the net-zero transition.
-In the past, starting in 2020, he was an member of the UK’s Board of Trade.
+In the past, starting in 2020, he was a member of the UK’s Board of Trade.
 In November 2022, Michael was awarded an Honorary Fellowship from the Energy Institute.